Sometimes, shopping trips can feel like deja vu. Are we really out of dish soap already? Where did all the paper towels disappear to, anyway?

-I tend to reserve cloth napkins for Thanksgiving and Christmas, when I pull out grandma’s monogrammed napkins, and then curse myself for spilling gravy on them, requiring a dry-cleaner trip.
+I tend to reserve cloth napkins for Thanksgiving and Christmas, when I pull out Grandma’s monogrammed napkins.
+Then I curse myself for spilling gravy on them, requiring a dry-cleaner trip.

 A more eco-friendly move would be to invest in some cloth napkins that are sturdy enough to be tossed in your washing machine.
 You will likely also save money in the long run if you’re using them regularly instead of paper napkins or paper towels.

-Crate & Barrel’s 100% cotton napkins come in a rainbow of colors, from aqua to ivory, and are machine-washable.
-Want a more rustic, country look?
-Target offers a set of four in a neat pattern that resembles wood — the better to hide that inevitable gravy stain.
+Crate & Barrel’s 100% cotton napkins come in a rainbow of colors, from aqua to raspberry red, and are machine-washable.

 10. Travel-friendly toiletry bottles

 Taking a trip?
 The Transportation Security Administration requires that liquids packed in carry-on luggage be in containers that are 3.4 ounces or less, and that all containers fit in a quart-sized bag.